marlam/bino/doc/bino-manual.md

-- When QVR is compiled with [VRPN](https://github.com/vrpn/vrpn), all sorts of tracking and interaction hardware for such systems are supported.
+- When QVR is compiled with [VRPN](https://github.com/vrpn/vrpn), all sorts of tracking and interaction hardware for such systems are additionally supported.

-- When QVR is compiled with [OpenVR](https://github.com/ValveSoftware/openvr), SteamVR is supported and automatically detected (e.g. HTC Vive).
+- When QVR is compiled with [OpenVR](https://github.com/ValveSoftware/openvr), SteamVR is additionally supported and automatically detected (e.g. HTC Vive).

 To start Bino in VR mode, use the option `--vr`.
 Bino will then display a screen in the virtual world, and the video will be